muzaffarvv/spring-todo-auth/README.md

 ├── fragments.html
 └── logout.html

-yaml
-Copy code

----

-## ⚙️ Technologies Used
+⚙️ Technologies Used

-- Java 17+
+• Java 17+

-- Spring Boot
+• Spring Boot

-- Spring Security
+• Spring Security

-- JDBC Template
+• JDBC Template

-- Thymeleaf
+• Thymeleaf

-- Lombok
+• Lombok

-- PostgreSQL (or any relational DB)
+• PostgreSQL (or any relational DB)

----

 ## 🚀 How to Run